techstartucalgary/lifeline/README.md

 ## Description :date:

 **A better way to organize deadlines** Lifeline takes the stress out of managing important dates and tasks for your courses.

 In just a few clicks, **compile your deadlines** from your **course outlines** :page_facing_up:, as well as other related tasks, into **calendar reminders :alarm_clock:** and **productivity trackers :chart_with_upwards_trend:.**

 ## Key Features :bulb:

--   :calendar: **JSON to ICal** <br>Converts your deadline data into Ical files, which are industry standard for <br>integration into your favourite calendar!
+- :calendar: **JSON to iCal** <br>Converts your deadline data into iCal files, which are industry standard for <br>integration into your favourite calendar!

 - :clock130: **Saves you time** <br>Lifeline processes your PDFs and creates calendar reminders for each through our in-house<br> algorithm and natural language processing!

 - :white_check_mark: **Less errors** <br>Save your energy for more important tasks!
 Scan through the automatically <br>generated reminders and edit only the ones that are not right.

 - :green_book: **Export deadlines to productivity tools** <br>Lifeline automates the process of data-entry and places them into an excel productivity tool

 ## Getting Started :rocket: